C Both Sides

-C Both Sides was a collective art project that started in 2006 by artists Teresa Doyle and Edel O Reilly Flynn in association with Westmeath County Council.
-The project consisted of people being invited to send postcards from all over Ireland to Doyle and O Reilly Flynn's addresses which were then later displayed in Mullingar Arts Centre in 2007.
-The project was later expanded and culminated in an exhibition held in Dublin in 2009.
+C Both Sides was a collective art project founded in 2006 by artists Teresa Doyle and Edel O Reilly Flynn in association with Westmeath County Council.
+They invited people across Ireland to send them postcards for display in Mullingar Arts Centre in 2007.
+The project later expanded and culminated in a 2009 Dublin exhibition.

 Background

 Initially, knowledge of the project spread through internet postings and press releases in local papers.
 Over 500 cards were received and collated.
 This small exhibition then travelled to New York.
 The project was intended to create a social document of Ireland at the time.

 Following the initial C Both Sides exhibition, An Post decided to sponsor the ongoing project.
 The launch of "An Post C Both Sides", a 12-month project, took place in November 2007 at the Gallery of Photography, Meeting House Square in Temple Bar.
 At the launch, Teresa Doyle described the project as Ireland's largest "collaborative art exhibition".